 Good morning China!
-This morning we are set to travel!
-After breakfast we'll go to the airport and take a short flight to Xi'an!
+This morning we'll arrive in Xi'an!

-Xi'an, the capital of Shaanxi Province, is situated in the
+XL'AN - Xi'an, the capital of Shaanxi Province, was

-central part of the Weihe Plain, bounded by the Weihe River in the north and the Qinling Ranges in the south.
-As one of China's seven ancient national capitals, it served as the capital for 12 dynasties spanning more than 2,000 years from 1,000 BC to 1,000 AD.
+called Chang'an in ancient times.
+It is situated in the central part of the Weihe Plain.
+The city is bounded by the Weihe River in the north and the Qinling Ranges in the south and as one of China's seven ancient national capitals, it served as the capital for 12 dynasties spanning more than 2,000 years from 1,000 BC to 1,000 AD.
 Xi'an therefore, has a great number of precious relics and historical sites.
 More than 4,000 historical sites and tombs have been excavated and over 120,000 historical relics remain unearthed.
 Xi'an was the starting point of the Ancient Silk Road that extended from Asia to Europe and played an important role in cultural exchange between the East and West in ancient times.
-The Shaanxi Province has a continental climate with four distinctive seasons and boasts an area of 205,600 square kilometers and a population of 36 million people.